kubernetes/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

   name:
 provisioner: [1]
 supportedProtocols: [2]
-accessMode: {"ro", "rw"} [3]
+accessMode: {"ro", "wo", "rw"} [3]
 releasePolicy: {"Delete", "Retain"} [4]
-bucketContentName: [5]
+objectBucketName: [5]
 secretRef: [6]
   name:
   namespace:
 parameters: string:string [7]
 ```

-1. `provisioner`: (Optional) The name of the driver in the form _"driver-namespace/driver-name"_.
-If supplied the driver container and sidecar container are expected to be deployed in the same pod in the supplied namespace.
-If omitted the `bucketContentName` is required for static provisioning.
+1. `provisioner`: (Optional) The name of the driver.
+If supplied the driver container and sidecar container are expected to be deployed.
+If omitted the `secretRef` is required for static provisioning.
-1. `supportedProtocols`: (Optional) A strings array of protocols the associated object store supports (e.g. swift, s3, gcs, etc.).
-If empty then protocol checking is skipped.
+1. `supportedProtocols`: (Optional) An array of protocols the associated object store supports (e.g. swift, s3, gcs, etc.). *Only* serves a descriptive purpose and is not verified.
 1. `accessModes`: (Optional) Declares the level of access given to credentials provisioned through this class.
-If empty then "rw" is assumed.
+If empty, drivers may set defaults.
-1.  `releasePolicy`: Prescribes outcome of a Delete events. **Note:** `releasePolicy` is ignored for all brownfield cases.
+1.  `releasePolicy`: Prescribes outcome of a Delete events. **Note:** In Brownfield and Static cases, *Retain* is mandated.
     - _Delete_:  the bucket and its contents are destroyed
     - _Retain_:  the bucket and its contents are preserved, only the user’s access privileges are terminated
     - _Reuse_ :  TBD
     - _Erase_ :  TBD
-1. `bucketContentName`: (Optional).
-An admin defined `BucketContent` representing a brownfield or static bucket.
-A non-empty value in this field indicates brownfield provisioning.
-An empty value indicates greenfield provisioning.
+- `objectBucketName`: (Optional) Signals Brownfield use.
+Defines the name of an existing bucket in an object store.
-1. `secretRef`: (Optional) The name and namespace of an existing secret to be copied to the `Bucket`'s namespace for static brownfield provisioning.
-If omitted then provisioning is either greenfield or dynamic brownfield, depending on `bucketContentName`.
+1. `secretRef`: (Optional) Signals Static use.
+The name and namespace of an existing secret to be copied to the `Bucket`'s namespace for static provisioning.
 1. `parameters`: (Optional) Object store specific key-value pairs passed to the driver.

 #### COSIRegistration